Construction Management

 The Program Graduate Competencies listed below identify the major learning goals related to your specific program of study and identify the knowledge and skills you will have when you graduate to be successful in your chosen field.

-2. Interpret and compile construction drawings and project manual.
+3. Interpret and utilize construction drawings and project manuals.

-3. Employ project management skills as they relate to construction projects.
+4. Employ project management skills as they relate to horizontal and vertical construction projects.

 Core Curriculum Competencies